Who are the Rio Hondo Roadrunners?

 It varies with position, experience, and the number of assignments.
 The different pay scales are as follows: AD1, AD2, AD3, & AD4 with AD4 being the highest rate.

 AD1 rate is a training rate.
-If it is your first assignment or fire, you will receive this rate until the Crew Boss determins that you have performed satisfactorilly.
+If it is your first assignment or fire, you will receive this rate until the Crew Boss determines that you have performed satisfactorily.

 AD2 is the rate at which the majority of the crew will work under.